Every hierarchy of beliefs is a type: The type space

 \end{enumerate}

 $\varphi $ type morphism is a type isomorphism, if $\varphi $ is a bijection and $\varphi^{-1}$ is also a type morphism. \end{definition}

-The above definition is practically the same as Heifetz and Samet's, hence all intuitions, they discussed, remain valid, i.e., the type morphism maps type profiles from a type space to type profiles in an other type space in a way that the corresponded types induce equivalent beliefs.
-In other words, the type morphism reserves the players' beliefs.
+The above definition is practically the same as \cite{HeifetzSamet1998}'s, hence all intuitions, they discussed, remain valid, i.e., the type morphism assigns type profiles from a type space to type profiles in an other type space in the way the corresponded types induce equivalent beliefs.
+In other words, the type morphism preserves the players' beliefs.